 Baby eczema symptoms - What causes atopic dermatitis in babies?

-What causes baby eczema symptoms and why it occurs remains unknown.
-Baby eczema is often the result of a very dry and sensitive skin.
+What causes baby eczema and why it occurs remains unknown.

 There are studies that show that atopic dermatitis in infants appears to be the result of interactions between environment, skin barrier defects, family history and the immune system.

-All the factors that play a role in developing baby eczema include:
+factors that play a role in developing baby eczema

 - Family history.
 Parents that suffer from atopic dermatitis or other allergic conditions (asthma or hay fever) are at an increased risk having a child with eczema.